Hajj: Journey to the Heart of Islam: Reception and legacy

 The museum's target of 80,000 visitors was quickly exceeded.
 By the end of the run, 119,948 adult tickets had been sold (children had free entry and were not counted).
 According to the British Museum's annual report, educational events connected to the exhibition attracted nearly 32,000 participants.
-Forty-seven per cent of visitors were Muslims.
-Some non-Muslim visitors reported that overhearing Muslim families' conversations, or striking up conversations with them, helped them appreciate the spiritual importance of the hajj.
+Forty-seven percent of visitors were Muslims.
+Some non-Muslim visitors reported that overhearing Muslim families' conversations or striking up conversations with them, helped them appreciate the spiritual importance of the hajj.

 In surveys, 89% of attendees reported emotional or spiritual reactions such as reflection on faith.
 Steph Berns, a doctoral researcher at the University of Kent, interviewed attendees and found a small minority for whom contemplating the artefacts or personal testimonies induced a sense of closeness to God.
 The aspects of the exhibition most often remarked on by visitors were the personal accounts of hajj pilgrims in the video, photographs, and textual diaries.
-The artefacts that attracted the most visitor comments were the textiles and contemporary art pieces.
+The artifacts that attracted the most visitor comments were the textiles and contemporary art pieces.
 Berns observed that, for most visitors, the exhibition could not fully reproduce the personal and emotional experience of the hajj, which is crucially connected to the specific location of Mecca.
 She described this as an unavoidable result of presenting the topic within a museum thousands of miles away.